recursivefunk/gennifer/README.md

 When gennifer sees this property, she will use the overridden type.
 This obviously isn't the ideal situation as it forces you to at least know a bit about the data ahead of time, but such is the world in which we live.

 ### Run Tests
+You'll need to have redis running locally for all tests to pass
 ```
   npm test
 ```